iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Family Court Records in Iowa?

-- The assumed location of the record in question, such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites; record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; the data retrieved from these sources may differ from official channels.

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third-party public record websites can also provide these types of records.
 However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
 Further, marriage and Iowa divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.